-ERT Group offer a variety of services for your home, office or workplace.
-For further information on the range of services that can be delivered, please select a category below.
+ERT Group offer a variety of safety services for your home, office or workplace.
+For further information on the range of safety services that can be delivered, please select a category below.

 ERT Group can provide your business with an Evacuation Plan

 When it comes to emergency diagrams and evacuation plans, there’s no one diagram or plan that suits all.
 That’s why ERT Group can help you create emergency diagrams and evacuation plans designed & tailored specifically for your facility, business or building requirements.
 These diagrams may lead to less confusion, and the appropriate response.

 Fire fighting and safety services

 Emergency diagrams and evacuation plans should be easy to read and understand, ensuring occupants can quickly and easily get the information they need to evacuate the facility safely and as quick as possible, if required, in the event of an emergency.
 As an integral part of the Emergency Management Plan, evacuation diagrams are designed to inform occupants of the emergency evacuation procedures, the locations and directions of the nearest emergency exits, location and types of Fire fighting Equipment, Emergency Call Points, first aid kits, Fire Indicator Panel, spill kits, the designated emergency assembly areas and who to call in the event of an emergency, and the acronym RACE.
 Each diagram will have its correct location marked with “YOU ARE HERE” point.